 What is Elder Abuse?

-Elder abuse refers to the intentional or negligent acts by a caregiver or trusted individual that causes harm to a vulnerable elder.
-Elder abuse can take many forms including: Financial exploitation, physical abuse, neglect by a care-giver or self-neglect by an older adult, verbal abuse, and emotional abuse.
+Elder abuse refers to the intentional or negligent acts by a caregiver or trusted individual that causes harm to a vulnerable adult.
+Elder abuse can take many forms including:

 Common risk factors for abuse include: